ati-ozgur/course-data-mining/course-content/labs/lab-05.md

 # lab-05

-please do the following tutorials
+Please repeat the [slides](../course-content/DataMiningWithWeka-SimpleClassifiers.pdf) in weka